mafintosh/hyperlog/README.md

 ```

 A detailed write-up on how this replication protocol works will be added to this repo in the near
 future.
-For now I refer to the source code.
+For now see the source code.

 ## API